sunpy/ndcube/joss_paper/paper.md

 ndcube overcomes these challenges via its design policy that all functionalities and APIs must be agnostic to the number of dimensions and coordinate types they represent.
-Moreover, ndcube's employment of the AstroPy WCS API makes it agnostic to the underlying WCS implementation, e.g. FITS-WCS, gWCS, etc.
+Moreover, ndcube's employment of the Astropy WCS API makes it agnostic to the underlying WCS implementation.

 # The Role of ndcube and its Features